Miss New Hampshire USA

 The Miss New Hampshire USA competition is the pageant that selects the representative for the state of New Hampshire in the Miss USA pageant.
 It was directed by The Clemente Organization based in Malden, Massachusetts from 2013 to 2019.
 GDB Theatre and Pageant Productions became the new directors for the event starting from 2020 competition.

 New Hampshire has had little success at Miss USA, with the state's first placement being in 1962, becoming the fifth-to-last state has made its ever placement, and has only placed six times since then.
 New Hampshire's most recent placement was Mona Lesa Brackett in 2025.

-Three Miss New Hampshire USA titleholders have previously competed at Miss Teen USA, and three have competed at Miss America.
+Three Miss New Hampshire USA titleholders have previously competed at Miss Teen USA, one as Miss Connecticut Teen USA and three have competed at Miss America.

-Mona Lesa Brackett of New York City, NY was appointed Miss New Hampshire USA on September 30th, 2025 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
-She represented New Hampshire at Miss USA 2025.
+Samantha LaBonne of Southbury, CT was appointed Miss New Hampshire USA 2026 on June 30th, 2026 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
+She will represent New Hampshire at Miss USA 2026.